To listen to this episode, click "play" below:

 The first thing you'll want to do is create clearly organized spaces for how and where you will keep all of your curriculum planning and student data organized throughout the year.

 There are two binders I highly recommend that you create to keep you organized: First, a Student Data Binder.
+(By the way, this Student Data Binder is included in your R.E.A.D.Y. for School Academy Membership)

 I love this binder because it allows me to keep all of the most recent student data in one place and doesn’t require that you go into your filing cabinet to find what you need for last-minute meetings.